oddbird/oddleventy/content/quickstart.md

   or refactoring from others
 - Use outdated or inappropriate tools, technologies, or methodologies
 - Avoid or give up on challenges
-- Do not plan or dissect big assignments into smaller tasks
+- Do not create plans for big assignments, or dissect them into smaller tasks

 #### Meet Expectations